MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/choose-deployment.md

 As indicated in the table above, if you choose to deploy Dynamics 365 for Retail--and you have the necessary licenses--you will have the option, at deployment time, to configure the solution:

-- If you want the solution configured for retail functionality only, select **Retail only**.
+- If you want the solution scoped to retail functionality only, select **Retail only**.
 - If you want to enable additionaly functionality, select **Retail + Opertions**.

 ![Deployment settings](media/Deployment-settings.png)